MicrosoftDocs/quantum-docs-pr/articles/libraries/quantumsignalprocessing/index.md

 f(W) = \sum_k f_k W^k.
 $$
 A number of quantum algorithms can be thought of as implementing $f(W)$ using already implemented $W$ one or more times.
-Since unitary operations are meant to be composed rather than superposed, the expression $f(W) = \sum_k f_k W^k$ does not make much sense as it reads.
+This may sound weird; unitary operations are meant to be composed (multiplied) rather than superposed (summed)!
 Quantum signal processing is a general technique to overcome this apparent mismatch.

 ## Eigenvalue transformation